Liamarii/WebApis/README.md

 - Add an auto mapper
 - Add more details to the notes of how to run the angular project.
 - Add Reqnroll tests, Reqnroll replaced Specflow.
+- Add load tests
+  - K6 in the UI
+  - NBomber in the backend.
 ---

 # **Prerequisites**